carlos-hereee/tfgames/README.md

-# Minigames to play with your friends
+# Take Five to play with your friends

-App Goal: Create arcade of games where the user share their status and can play minigames with friends
+App Goal: Create arcade of games where the user share their status and can play Take Five with friends

 ## Tik Tak Toe